Contributors

 “There’s usually pressure from family.
 In the beginning they blamed me, I raised him wrong or something,” she says.
 “I felt guilty, was it really because of me.
 But I asked the doctor and he said that’s not a factor.”

-People who provide care to those with mental health issues are often isolated and invisible, with their needs often going unnoticed, leading to caregiver burnoutdictionary-icon Symptoms of caregiver burnout include, anxiety, depression, feeling exhausted, overwhelmed and helpless.
+People who provide care to those with mental health issues are often isolated and invisible, with their needs often going unnoticed, leading to caregiver burnout Symptoms of caregiver burnout include, anxiety, depression, feeling exhausted, overwhelmed and helpless.
 This applies to people who give care to patients with a variety of medical conditions, including mental illness.

-.
+Find out more here .
 This is compounded by the fact that mental illness is considered taboo in many cultures, leading to an inability to talk openly about it.

 When Patrick was diagnosed with schizophrenia, Titien says that she felt helpless.
 She was also very concerned about her son’s future, as they were both alone in the world.